pharrisee/TheFrontLinuxServerInfo/README.md

 You must change `$SERVERDIR` to point at where you want the server to live.

-Run this script, and you should have a folder in the place specified as `$targetDir`.
+Run this script, and you should have a folder in the place specified as `$SERVERDIR`.

 ### Starting the server